 The different ones The colors of pepper reflect the different stages of development and processing.
 The sharpness comes from the contained piperine.
 All colors of pepper varieties are healthy.
 Most piperine is said to contain white pepper.

-Likewise Red pepper is sharp and again more fiery than black pepper.
+Auch Red pepper sharp and again more fiery than black pepper.

 Green peppercorns will be picked when they still immature and green are.
 This pepper is milder and has one fresh taste.

 White peppercorns will be picked when they very ripe are.
 For this purpose, the grains are then soaked in saline to remove their dark capsule shell.
 Then only the white pepper seed remains.
 White pepper is similar to black pepper, only slightly less intense and aromatic.